aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-server-actions.md

 <NavButton href={`/contacts/${contactId}/edit`}>Edit</NavButton>
 ```

 You get the idea.
-I also added the `ActionButton` inside the `DeleteContactButton` component, and extraced the contact form into a separate client component `ContactForm` to add logic here as well:
+We also add the `ActionButton` inside the `DeleteContactButton` component, and extract the contact form into a separate client component `ContactForm` to add logic here as well:

 ```tsx
 // components/ContactForm.tsx